InteractiveOrganismsLab/BioCosMe/README.md

 ## Overview

+Previous research has explored Beauty Technology that merges cosmetics with electronics.
+We introduce a novel subfield in Human-Computer Interaction (HCI) known as **Biocosmetic interface**, which integrates cosmetics with biotechnology for health monitoring.
+This approach transforms the body surface into a dynamic display of biochemical reactions.
+It aims to enable the development of new biocosmetic interfaces that utilize beauty products to access typically unexplored bodily compartments, such as bodily fluids.

-**BioCosMe** introduces innovative lip-based biosensors designed for non-invasive health monitoring through colorimetric analysis.
+This project introduces a novel **Biocosmetic interface** called **BioCosMe**, lip-based biosensors designed for non-invasive health monitoring through colorimetric analysis.
 By leveraging the properties of lip products such as color variation and interaction with saliva, our approach provides real-time pH level detection, merging self-expression with health awareness.

 ## Authors